digitalernachschub/staves/README.md

 Technically, the _env.nocache_ section will create the file `/etc/portage/env/nocache`.
 This environment is then applied to the specified package using a corresponding entry in `/etc/portage/package.env`.

+## How it works
+Staves consists of two parts, a host part and a builder part.
+The host part provides the command-line interface and parses the `staves.toml` file.
+The builder part controls the process inside the build container.

+When a user invokes the build command, Staves pulls the newest Docker image containing a Portage snapshot and creates a container from it.
+Staves creates a build container from the provided stage3 builder image where the Portage tree is mounted into.
+Staves copies the builder part into the container and runs it.
+The builder script reads the build configuration (USE flags, make.conf, …) from stdin, applies the changes to the build environment and runs a couple of `emerge` commands to generate the root filesystem of the application image.
+Once the builder has finished, the host part extracts a tar archive from the container and assembles a Docker image from it.

 ## How to build images based on MUSL libc
 Building images based on anything else than GLibc will require you to prepare a stage3 image with a corresponding toolchain.
 The official Gentoo docker images do not include a stage3 with a MUSL toolchain at the time of writing (2020-10-23), but there are several other ways to achieve this.
 For example, you can use [Catalyst](https://wiki.gentoo.org/wiki/Catalyst) or [GRS](https://wiki.gentoo.org/wiki/Project:RelEng_GRS) to bootstrap the corresponding system.
 This how-to will use the Docker image generator _[gentoo-docker-images](https://github.com/gentoo/gentoo-docker-images)_ to create a MUSL stage3 for amd64.